 The input flat field frames (in our case only the master flat) are stacked.
 An average with rejection (parameters bp_norm.low_rejection and bp_norm.high_rejection) is computed.
-Pixels whose intensity lie outside the range [bp norm.min cut, bp norm.max cut] are flagged as bad.
+Pixels whose intensity lie outside the range [bp_norm.min_cut, bp_norm.max_cut] are flagged as bad.

 - Then the intensity tilt of each column is removed (the fit of the pixel intensity is subtracted from the pixel intensity) considering in this operation only pixels whose intensity differs from the linear fit value by no more than bp_norm.sigma_factor times the sigma of the pixel intensity. - The standard deviation and the mean within a defined (bp_norm.llx, bp_norm.lly, bp_norm.urx, bp_norm.ury) rectangular zone is determined in a way that the extreme low (bp_norm.low_cut) and the extreme high (bp_norm.high_cut) values are chopped off. - A bad pixel map of all the pixels which deviate from a certain threshold level is determined on the master flat field.
 The input frames are stacked in a cube and an average with rejection (bp_norm.low_rejection, bp_norm.high_rejection) is taken to remove cosmics.
 The pixels which lie outside an intensity range set by parameters bp_norm.min_cut and bp_norm.low_cut are removed from the resulting median image. - If bp_norm.threshold_index==TRUE, pixels deviating more than (bp_norm.mean_factorbp_norm.sigma) from the clean mean are declared bad.
-Then a further pixel cleaning is performed involving a pixel's nearest neighbours using one of several methods defined by corresponding values of the parameter bp_norm.method_index and depending on the values of bp_norm.factor and possibly bp_norm.iterations, as described in 11.1.4.
+Then a further pixel cleaning is performed involving a pixel's nearest neighbours using one of several methods defined by corresponding values of the parameter bp_norm.method_index and depending on the values of bp_norm.factor and possibly bp_norm.iterations, as described in 11.7.4. - Then the resulting image is compared with the input image having the column intensity tilt removed and each changed pixel is indicated as bad.
+Finally, from this final image, a bad pixel mask is produced in which each good pixel is marked with 1 and each bad pixel with 0.